kbaseapps/sample_uploader/README.md

 # sample_uploader

-this module supports upload of the sample objects into kbase.
+This module supports upload of the sample objects into kbase.
 It accepts '.csv' and '.xls' files in the SESAR format.
 For specifics on the format visit the SESAR webpage [here](http://www.geosamples.org).

 ## Current Status